 Eta Kappa Nu is an engineering honor society, founded in October 1904, that recognizes excellence in the electrical and computer engineering disciplines.
 SMU is home of the Texas Gamma Omicron chapter.
 Membership in local chapters is offered to the top 25% of juniors and 33% of seniors at each college.

 Named for the founding President of SMU, the Hyer Society was established in 1983 to recognize SMU’s most intellectually gifted undergraduates who have distinguished themselves through high academic achievement.
-At a minimum, Hyer Society members must have a cumulative grade point average of 3.85 after 36 SMU credit hours.
+At a minimum, Hyer Society members must have a cumulative grade point average of 3.85 after 60 SMU credit hours.
+A transfer student must have 30 SMU graded hours and a cumulative grade point average of 3.85.
 Members are then chosen by a faculty committee based on academic performance and on an essay written each year on a different topic.
 Only a small fraction of SMU students are nominated each year for membership, roughly the top 4% of the student body.

 Kappa Tau Alpha